This post may contain affiliate links. Read full disclosure.

 Mummy hot dogs are easy Halloween appetizers.
 Make a batch in 35 minutes.
 Take them to a Halloween party.
 You’re guaranteed to return with an empty dish.

 - 1 can (8 oz) refrigerated crescent dough sheet

 RECIPE PREP: Adjust oven rack to the middle position.
 Preheat oven to 375°F.

 - Unroll the crescent dough on a clean work surface.
-Gently pull it into a rectangle with your fingers or a vampire spatula.
+With your fingers, gently pull it into a rectangle.

 - With a sharp knife or pizza wheel, slice the dough into thin strips.
 Work with the shorter side of the rectangle.

 - Pat each hot dog dry between paper towels to remove moisture.
 Wrap strips of dough around each hot dog in a criss-cross pattern like mummy bandages.
 Slightly stretch the strips as you go.
 This will prevent the dough from becoming overly puffed up when baking.
 Tuck loose ends underneath the hot dog.
 At one end, leave a space for the eyes.

 - Transfer the mummy dogs to a baking tray, leaving room between each.
 Bake for 15-18 minutes, or until golden blonde.